Site Carpentry Apprenticeship Level 3

 Site Carpentry involves carrying out advanced skilled work, primarily using timber products on a construction site creating and installing building components.
 The Level 3 Site Carpenter is able to undertake complex job tasks, requiring high levels of practical skills and knowledge, in addition to managing their own work and leading small teams.

-To start the course you must be employed in a relevant role for a minimum of 30 hours per week.
-You will have NVQ Level 2 Diploma in Wood Occupations / Site Carpentry, and have passed GCSE English and Maths at grade 4 or above or have achieved Functional Skills in these subjects at Level 2.
+You must be employed in a relevant role for a minimum of 30 hours per week.
+You must have achieved Level 2 in Site Carpentry and have passed GCSE English and Maths at grade 4 or above or have achieved Functional Skills in these subjects at Level 2.